 How to write a review (on Amazon)

 Search up the webpage where you purchased the book.
 Scroll down about half way.
 You should come to the “Customer Reviews” section.
-Look for the box that says “Write a customer review” and click on that.
+On the left, took for the box that says “Write a customer review” and click on that.

-At the top of the page you can leave a name that will be displayed.
+You have control over the name that will be displayed.
 You don’t have to use the name associated with your account.
 Or you can shorten it.

 Amazon Reviews will want a title.
-Sometimes this is called a “hook.”
-You don’t need to get too creative with it if you don’t want to.
 Titles like “I Really Enjoyed this Book” are fine.
 Sometimes it can help to write the main body of the review and then just copy an paste a phrase that comes out of that.

 Ideas for things to discuss in the the body of the review